 The pharmacological effect of drugs usually depends on their binding to a target protein and to plasma proteins.
 Protein binding can also be used to stabilize therapeutic proteins.
 It is therefore important to characterize this so-called ligand binding to proteins using a set of analytical methods.
 To do this characterization properly can be a challenge, however.
-In this project you will use several advanced analytical methods to characterize binding of model ligands to model proteins, and test different published approaches to analyze the data.
-You will thereby get a solid understanding of the advantages and limitations of various methods and learn how to critically assess the literature on this topic.
+In this project you will use advanced analytical methods to characterize binding of model ligands to model proteins, and test different published approaches to analyze the data.
+You will thereby get an understanding of the advantages and limitations of various methods and learn how to critically assess the literature on this topic.

 Supervisors: Marco van de Weert

 Turning proteins into glass

 Proteins are often much more stable in dried formulations, but then need to be rehydrated to allow injection.
 However, by producing these dry proteins as glassy microbeads, these formulations can be suspended in an oily phase and directly injected without the need for rehydration.
 This would simplify the administration of unstable proteins considerably.
 In this project you will prepare and characterize these protein-containing glassy microbeads in terms of size, protein structure, and suspendability in oily phases, using both advanced protein characterization methods and rheology.

-Supervisors: Marco van de Weert

-Physical instability of peptides/proteins

-Therapeutic peptides offer many advantages, but their instability is often a major formulation challenge.
+Supervisors: Marco van de Weert + possibly PhD student Physical instability of peptides/proteins Therapeutic peptides offer many advantages, but their instability is often a major formulation challenge.
 Many peptides tend to aggregate into long fibrillar structures.
 Preventing this fibrillation is a major challenge.
-Within this area you can go into some fundamental aspects of peptide (or protein) fibrillation, and study how the fibrillation process is changed by using heavy water (D2O).
-A second, more practically oriented project is to study the impact of various excipients on the instability of some model compounds.
-This project may be performed at, or in collaboration with, a local company.
-In both projects you will use a panel of advanced analytical techniques to study the aggregation process.
+Within this area you can go into some fundamental aspects of peptide (or protein) fibrillation, and study how the fibrillation process is changed e.g. by using heavy water (D2O).
+In this project, you will use a panel of advanced analytical techniques to study the aggregation process.
+Supervisors: Marco van de Weert + Vito Foderà and company supervisor Formulation of injectable drug products The subject of this project is the formulation of therapeutical relevant biomolecules intended for clinical testing.
+The formulation work of injectable drug product is often troublesome due to the unstable nature of peptides and proteins in solution.
+We are working with techniques to optimize the chemical and physical stability during thermal and physical stress conditions, and in order to do so we utilize several cutting-edge methods for analysis and characterization.
+This project will be conducted in collaboration with Department of Formulation Development at Novo Nordisk.
 Supervisors: Marco van de Weert + Vito Foderà or company supervisor Liquid-liquid phase separation in amyloid systems

-Protein-protein interactions are regulated by the physico chemical properties of the solution.
-Cosolvents (e.g. alcohols), pH and mechanical stress strongly affect such interactions having as a final result the modification of the stability of a protein solution.
+Protein-protein interactions are regulated by the physicochemical properties of the solution.
+Cosolvents (e.g. alcohols), pH and mechanical stress strongly affect such interactions resulting in the modification of the stability of a protein solution.
 This generates phase separation and eventually aggregation.
-With this project, we want to investigate what is the effect of different parameters on both the kinetics of formation and the structure of supramolecular aggregates.
-There is the possibility to perform part of the research abroad.
-Supervisors: Vito Foderà and Marco van de Weert + Postdoc Amyloidogenic protein interaction with biological interfaces
+With this project, we want to investigate of the structure of surranglecular aggregates.
+There the effect of different parameters on both the kinetics of formation and the structure of supramolecular aggregates.
+There is a possibility to perform part of the research abroad.
+Supervisors: Vito Foderà + Postdoc Amyloidogenic protein interaction with biological interfaces